Newly Single Kendall Jenner Sunbathes In Ultra-Tiny Bikini With Kourtney Kardashian’s Ex

 Kendall Jenner & Ben Simmons have reportedly split up after a year-long romance???? ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀ ⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀ ⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀⠀ ⠀⠀⠀⠀ ⠀⠀ ⠀⠀⠀⠀⠀ ????
 Peter Parker/Clint Brewer #kendalljenner #bensimmons #kendall #jenner #nba #basketball #model #supermodel #kardashian #kimkardashian #kyliejenner #khloekardashian #kourtneykardashian #76ers #philadelphia #couple #celebritycouple

 Quite why Kendall has chosen to be publicly snapped with Sabbat remains unclear.
-This male model once came as Kourtney’s man following her split from Younes Bendjima.
+This male model was once Kourtney’s man following her split from Younes Bendjima.
 Given that Kourtney was 39 and dating a 21-year-old, eyebrows were raised at the age difference.
 Kourtney and Luka split in October 2018.

 Kendall’s split from Simmons comes one week after the model hinted that the two might get engaged, per her Vogue Australia interview.